ukodukula/perlisfun/README.md

-perlisfun
+Perl is fun (and useful too)
 =========

-Random perl scripts that I created to convince myself that it is indeed fun!
+A collection of random perl scripts that I wrote to convince myself again that Perl can be fun.